miLibris/flask-rest-jsonapi/docs/filtering.rst

 .. currentmodule:: flask_rest_jsonapi

 Flask-REST-JSONAPI as a very flexible filtering system.
-The filtering system is completely related to the data layer used by the resource.
+The filtering system is completely related to the data layer used by the ResourceList manager.
 I will explain the filtering interface for SQLAlchemy data layer but you can use the same interface to your filtering implementation of your custom data layer.
-The only requirement is that you have to use the filter querystring parameter to make filtering according to JSONAPI 1.0 specification.
+The only requirement is that you have to use the "filter" querystring parameter to make filtering according to JSONAPI 1.0 specification.

 .. note::

-    Urls examples are not urlencoded for a better readability
+    Examples are not urlencoded for a better readability

 SQLAlchemy
 ----------